Oluwafisayomi97/CAPSONE-PROJECT/README.md

 ## Data Sources
 ---
-The primary source od data used in this project is a stimulated sales data for a retail store.
+The primary source of data used in this project is a stimulated sales data for a retail store.
 It includes transactional data that represents sales across differnt products, region, order Id, customer Id, order date.

 ## The Data Tools Used
 ---
 •	Microsoft Excel: Excel was used for initial data exploration, cleaning, and basic analysis.
-Pivot tables and formulas were applied to calculate metrics like average sales per product and total revenue by region.[Downloade here](http://www.microsoft.com)
+Pivot tables and formulas were applied to calculate metrics like average sales per product and total revenue by region.[Download here](http://www.microsoft.com)

 •	SQL: SQL was employed to load and query the dataset within a SQL Server environment.
 This allowed for more advanced analysis, such as calculating total revenue per product, identifying top-performing products, and analyzing sales trends.
 SQL also enabled efficient filtering and grouping to derive insights from large volumes of data.